 For better or worse, Wright’s eventual choice — to forgo her career for a life of computerised immortality — makes sense because, as Folman’s astute writing points out, so many actresses are considered “old news” by the fickle world of film when they reach their forties.
 What transpires next takes The Congress into the realm of psychedelia, as Wright becomes the central player in a cartoon acid trip that details the disagreeable aftereffects of her decision.

 Is Hollywood slipping down a morally reprehensible rabbit hole?
 And will there be a way back once the damage is done?
-One could argue that this is the next natural step after the likes of The Crow and Gladiator took pains to resuscitate their cast members using visual trickery; but the tampering on those occasions was merely an unfortunate requirement, as the actors in question — Brandon Lee and Oliver Reed — had completed the bulk of their roles by the time they passed away.
+One could argue that this is the next natural step after the likes of The Crow and Gladiator took pains to resuscitate their cast members using visual trickery, but the tampering on those occasions was merely an unfortunate requirement, as the actors — Brandon Lee and Oliver Reed respectively — had completed the bulk of their roles by the time they passed away.
 Resurrecting an actor that’s been dead for the best part of six decades is, let’s face it, something else entirely.

 If artists continue to be exploited in such a manner, the more acceptable and — God forbid! — normal this bizarre exercise will become, particularly if audiences are prepared to part with their cash.
 Whether or not the public has an appetite for watching its favourite old-timers in new material remains to be seen, but by the end of this new decade, any number of famous faces may have had their legacies tarnished by dollar-eyed production companies.
 And with the wheels already firmly in motion, there’s not a great deal we can do about it . . . except, of course, refuse to give them our money.